-Tools: Most assignments and projects will be using Python and related tools, packages and libraries, like Numpy, Pandas, Matplotlib, Scipy, Scikit-learn, TensorFlow, among others.
-In general, knowledge/usage of Anaconda and Jupyter notebooks could be a plus.
+Tools: Most assignments and projects will be using Python and related tools, packages and libraries.
+These may include Numpy, Pandas, Matplotlib, Scipy, Scikit-learn, TensorFlow, among others, and will depend largely on the choice of projects by the various groups.
+In general, knowledge/usage of Anaconda and Jupyter notebooks is a plus.